-In general, the oral literature of northern Iraq demonstrates that social and geographic proximity can produce a degree of cultural convergence perhaps as strong as a shared national or ethnic identity and/or religious affiliation.3 For instance, the Bridge of Dalale legend (Theme II) is highly popular throughout the whole region.
+In general, the oral literature of northern Iraq demonstrates that social and geographic proximity can produce a degree of cultural convergence perhaps as strong as a shared national or ethnic identity and/or religious affiliation.
+For instance, the Bridge of Dalale legend (Theme II) is highly popular throughout the whole region.
 There are also several animal stories (Theme III; §3.1) told by Muslims, Christians and Jews whose striking similarities suggest a common source.
 The folktale As Precious as Salt (§4) has an even wider trans-communal connection, as this theme occurs also in European folklore.

-At the same time, some stories are apparently unique to particular ethno-religious communities.4 Naturally, therefore, the religious stories in Theme VII introduce figures and/or sets of values that are specific to particular sacred traditions.
-Moreover, stories such as Zanbilfirosh (Theme I) are shared, but nevertheless differ in ways that hint at distinct cultural values.
+At the same time, some stories are apparently unique to particular ethno-religious communities.
+Naturally, therefore, the religious stories in Theme VII introduce figures and/or sets of values that are specific to particular sacred traditions.
+Moreover,

+&lt;sup>3 A similar conclusion is reached by Chyet (1995, 233) who-as in the present chapter-uses the term 'Kurdistani folklore' to refer to this trans-communal tradition of oral literature of the region of northern stories such as Zanbilfirosh (Theme I) are shared, but nevertheless differ in ways that hint at distinct cultural values.
 For instance, the Chaldean-Catholic variants praise ascetic piety (a celibate, hermit lifestyle), while the Kurdish-Muslim version has the protagonist married and with a family, focusing instead on the restoration of justice.
 These points of divergence highlight the limits of cultural convergence among the Christians, Muslims and Jews of northern Iraq, and reflect the persistence of some degree of cultural-religious independence.